WHAT IS SOY LECITHIN? SOY LECITHIN BENEFITS

 Soy lecithin is an ingredient that is not widely known but is found in a lot of foods, products and supplements that you may already be consuming.

-At Happy Way, our focus is to create products that are not only natural and taste delicious, but are also filled with lots of nutritional goodness.
-We always think about YOU, our customer, and want to provide you with a product that you not only enjoy using, but is simplified and fuss free.
+At Happy Way, our focus is to create products that are not only natural and taste delicious but are also filled with lots of nutritional goodness.
+We always think about the user experience and what’s best for our customers, and we want to provide our community with products that are simple to use and fuss-free.
 It’s for this reason that we are always looking at improving and have reformulated some of our products to enable you to get even MORE out of your Happy Way.

 WHAT IS SOY LECITHIN?

 Lecithin is an additive that can be sourced from various plant and animal tissues, in particular eggs, milk and sunflower seeds, with soy being one of the most common.

 It can be found in many foods, skincare products and even medicines, and often its purpose is to increase the shelf life of products.
 It also helps to protect the flavour and act as an emulsifier or lubricant, which allows your products to have the right texture and consistency.
 You can also purchase lecithin supplements which help to support women who are breastfeeding, and it can also assist in treating certain health conditions such as high cholesterol, digestive issues, and even fight against dementia symptoms.